threerings/narya/src/as/com/threerings/README.txt

   - add code to verify the object's functions against describeType calls..
     (would need to iterate on types because describeType only finds methods in the terminal interface.
 Only # of args can be checked)

+- Private constructors are not allowed, so the official line from Macromedia on creating Singleton classes, I-shit-you-not, is to do this:

+package foo {

+public class Singleton
+{
+    public static const singleton :Singleton = new Singleton(new SecretClass());

+    public function Singleton (secret :SecretClass)
+    {
+    }
+}
+} // end: package

+public class SecretClass // inaccessible outside this file {
+}